NadiaHajighassem/NLP_2025/README.md

 The goal of this project is to assess whether linguistic markers of depression can also be identified by a transformer model trained to classify Reddit text as either depressive or non-depressive.

 **Due to ethical concerns, the datasets used in this project have NOT been uploaded to GitHub.
 For examination the dataset has been uploaded to WiseFlow as a csv-file (dataset.csv).
+Only post-id, text and label is included (1 = depressive text, 0 = non-depressive text).
 Usernames and time-stamps have been removed to mitigate risk of identification of any users**

 ---